Monday, 4 May 2026

 Which particular authority we ought to defer to is a matter of contention between Christian denominations and churches (e.g. church tradition, or current authoritative church teaching as a whole or of specific persons, or some version of theology, or current linguistic and historical scholarship...).

-Among among those Christians who state that the Bible is its own authority and ought to be understood as inerrant and literally true; there are prior assumptions as to whether this means the Bible as a whole is true, or the New Testament primarily, or parts of the New Testament.
+Among among those Christians who state that the Bible is primary, and its own authority, and ought to be understood as inerrant and literally true; there are always prior assumptions as to whether this means the Bible as a whole is true, or else the New Testament primarily, or particular parts of the New Testament.

-Even those denominations that assert we ought to read the Bible for ourselves by personal revelation, invariably insist upon some particular interpretations, at least for church members we aspire to have good standing in the institution.
+Even those denominations that assert we ought to read the Bible for ourselves by personal revelation, invariably insist upon some particular interpretations; at least for key doctrines, and for church members we aspire to have good standing in the institution.

-My point here is that our understanding of what is significant and what it means, is structured by assumptions that we all have before we consider the nature of God or Jesus Christ, the truth of Christianity; and before we read The Bible or seek guidance from any external source.
+My point here is that our understanding of what is significant and what it means, is structured by assumptions that we all have before we embark on Christian exegesis; and before we read The Bible - or indeed seek guidance from any external source.

 This is just a fact of things: our fundamental metaphysical assumptions have structured our Christian faith, determine what counts as evidence, and shape what that evidence means.